Tag Archives: Heraclitus

 Forty-five years ago I decided that when reason drives a sheer impasse into an activity which in fact goes on, we have to think of the polar cleavage as both real and unreal.

 I like that reference to “an activity which in fact goes on.”
-In youth it may be hard to recognize that there are activities that do go on.
+In youth it may be hard to recognize that there are activities that go on.
 We do things then, but that they will get anywhere may be no more than a dream.
 In any case, Bell himself goes on:

 … that is a job as huge and demanding as Aristotle’s, and for me at 70, just begun.